Arpan0995/crypto-benchmark-java/README.md

 The table below summarises the averaged timings and sizes captured from the benchmark.
-Times are reported in milliseconds and sizes in bytes (except the symmetric key size, which is reported in bytes as well).
+Times are reported in milliseconds and sizes in b ytes (except the symmetric key size, which is reported in bytes as well).
 For AES the key size column reflects the symmetric key length (32 bytes for AES‑256); for RSA and SPHINCS+ it represents the security level in bits (2048 and 128 respectively).